-The parent is sitting on a chair next to the crib and we can calm the baby with words and caresses, but without taking her in our arms.
+The parent sits on a chair next to the crib and we can calm the baby with words and caresses, but without taking her in our arms.
 When the baby settles down, the chair slowly moves away from the crib until it is no longer visible to the infant, but the parent does not leave the room.
 If the baby screams at such time, the chair should be brought to him, but the infant should never be placed in his arms.

 4. Bedtime fading method